 Brunei in one day.
 Is it worth it?
 It is for many unknown destinations and a bit different than the rest of Asia.
 If you want to get away from tourism and get to know another side of Southeast Asia, Brunei is worth the time.

-Since we have three weeks, I wanted to combine the trip with other countries such as India and Brunei.
+Since we have three weeks, I wanted to combine the trip with other countries such as India and the Philippines.
 The idea stayed two nights in New Delhi and a couple of nights in Brunei.
 Somehow the entire program was changed and became twelve days in India.